Kotlin/kotlinx-benchmark/docs/tasks-overview.md

     - Created only when a Kotlin/JVM target is registered for benchmarking.
     - Produces a self-contained executable JAR in `build/benchmarks/<targetName>/jars/` directory of your project that contains your benchmarks in `<targetName>` target, and all essential JMH infrastructure code.
     - The JAR file can be run using `java -jar path-to-the.jar` command with relevant options.
 Run with `-h` to see the available options.
+    - The Jar file can be used for running JMH profilers
     - In our example, `jvmBenchmarkJar` produces a JAR file in `build/benchmarks/jvm/jars/` directory that contains benchmarks in `jvm` target.